 3.5mm Male to Terminal Block Connector.

 This connector features a 3.5mm male connector on one end and a terminal block connector on the other end.
-The terminal blocks are labelled L, R, G, for "Left, Right, Ground."
+The terminal blocks are marked L, R, G, for "Left, Right, Ground."
 The L corresponds to the tip of the connector, the R corresponds to the middle "ring" and the G corresponds to the metal "sleeve" closer to the cables.

 This is a very popular connector that is used to repair a 3.5mm connector or to make your own cable with a 3.5mm male connector without having to solder a connector.

 The connector does not have a separate "hood" to cover the wires but you can use the heat-shrink tubing that we ship with the connector so you can cover the wires.
 You can also use electrical tape to cover the wires and attach to the cable.

 1. Insert the shrink tubing that we send with this connector.
 This step is optional if you want to use the shrink tubing to cover the wires and attach to the cable.
 If you do not want to use the shrink tubing you can use electrical tape.